 Steve Webb, a director at Royal London, the pension firm, said: "The price of topping up your state pension continues to be heavily subsidised.
 As a result, there is a risk that a cash-strapped government will pull the plug on this scheme at short notice.
 "For those who can benefit from this scheme, it is well worth considering filling gaps in your pension record for each year as soon as it becomes possible to do so."

 Normally it is possible to fill in missing years as far back as six previous tax years.
 But those who come under the new system will be able to top up years from 2007-8 until 2023.
 After that, the six-year rule will apply.

 DISCLAIMER: This information is necessarily general and has not been prepared with reference to your specific objectives, financial situation or needs.
-Superannuation Recall Consultants do not hold an Australian Financial Services Licence and recommend that you should seek professional advice from a trusted financial adviser before making any decision regarding the services offered by SRC or associated companies from this site.
+UK Pension Transfers Australia does not hold an Australian Financial Services License and recommends that you should seek professional advice from a trusted financial advisor before making any decision regarding our services or other service providers included in this site